 School of Medicine

-George E. Becker Professor in Medicine and Professor, by courtesy, of Chemical and Systems Biology
+Professor of Medicine (Cardiovascular) and, by courtesy, of Chemical and Systems Biology

 Current Research and Scholarly InterestsTwo areas: 1.
 Using rationally-designed peptide inhibitors to study protein-protein interactions in cell signaling.
 Focus: protein kinase C in heart and large GTPases regulating mitochondrial dynamics in neurodegdenration.
 2. Using small molecules (identified in a high throughput screens and synthetic chemistry) as activators and inhibitors of aldehyde dehydrogenases, a family of detoxifying enzymes, and glucose-6-phoshate dehydrogenase, in normal cells and in models of human diseases.

 Ph.D.
 Student in Chemical and Systems Biology, admitted Summer 2022

 BioBorn in Tehran, Iran, Siavash pursued his B.Sc./M.Sc.
 Degrees in Biochemistry and Chemical Biology from the University of California at San Diego (UCSD) in 2022.
 Under the mentorship of Don W. Cleveland and Bogdan Bintu, his research centered on studying the in-vivo conversion of glial cells into functional neurons using cutting-edge methods like single-cell multi-omics, single-molecule imaging, and spatial genomics/transcriptomics.
 His academic excellence was recognized with Summa cum laude, Highest Distinction, and Departmental Honors.

 At UCSD, Siavash was involved in a significant project as part of the NIH Brain Initiative Cell-atlas Network (BICAN).
 Using the advanced Multiplexed Error Robust Fluorescent In-situ Hybridization (MERFISH) technique, he contributed to creating the 'periodic table' of mouse and human brain cell types.